datanetai/ac-outpost/README.md

 # Yieldmos Compounding Outposts

-The purpose of this repo is to develop and release a set of asset management/compounding contracts predicated upon the functionality enabled by the CSDK Authz module.
+The purpose of this repo is to develop and release a set of asset management/compounding contracts predicated upon the functionality enabled by the CSDK Authz module.cdc

 ## Protocol Usage